What if the story of Jesus was a legend, copied from the legends of the Egyptian god Horus? That would prove christianity was false, surely?

 Both were considered as divine, although scholars have still not agreed on when Jesus was first regarded as divine.
-However that is finally decided, the very earliest stories of Jesus convey this only cryptically, emphasising his humanity, quite the opposite of Horus.
+But the earliest stories of Jesus only contain cryptic claims to divinity, and emphasise his humanity, quite the opposite of Horus.
 Both performed some miracles.

-The same would have been true of many ancient figures, and can hardly be considered something the early christians copied from Horus.
+The same would have been true of many ancient figures, and so they can hardly be considered something the early christians copied from Horus.

 2. A small number where there is some superficial resemblance

 For example, both had some sort of confrontation related to the desert, but the similarities are minor.
-Horus is pictured in one place standing on crocodiles, which could be construed as similar to walking on water.
+Horus is pictured in one place standing on crocodiles, which has been construed as walking on water.

-With a pantheon of hundreds, perhaps even thousands, of gods, and many versions of some myths, it is hardly surprising if some superficial resemblances occur.
-Probaby similar resemblances could be made with other ancient figures, mythical or historical.
+With a pantheon of hundreds or thousands of gods, and many versions of some myths, it is hardly surprising that some superficial resemblances occur.
+Probably similar parallels could be seen with other ancient mythical or historical figures.